Oka-1 manifolds: Oka-1 manifolds among compact complex surfaces

 \subsection{Kodaira dimension $\kappa=1$}

-By the Enriques--Kodaira classification, every such surface is an elliptic surface, given as the total space of an elliptic fibration $X\to C$ over an elliptic curve.
+Every such surface is an elliptic surface, given as the total space of an elliptic fibration $X\to C$ over an elliptic curve.
 These are called {\em properly elliptic surfaces.} The equivalence of (a) and (b) in Theorem \ref{th:elliptic} gives the following corollary.

 \begin{corollary} Let $f:X\to C$ be an elliptic fibration over an elliptic curve $C$.
 Then, the elliptic surface $X$ is densely dominable by $\C^2$ if and only if the fibration $f$ has no multiple fibres.
 Every elliptic surface with this property is an Oka-1 manifold. \end{corollary}